SN 2020bqj: a Type Ibn supernova with a long lasting peak plateau: Spectral analysis

 C\,{\sc ii} emission lines are not commonly observed in SNe Ibn, but as discussed earlier they featured in early spectra of SN\,2011hw.
 Additionally, an early spectrum of PS1-12sk \citep{sanders2013} showed intermediate-width ($\sim$2000 km s$^{-1}$) C\,{\sc ii}, and broad C\,{\sc ii} (possibly merged with He\,{\sc i} $\lambda$7281) was observed in LSQ13ccw \citep{pastorello2015VI}.
 Interestingly, both SN\,2011hw and PS1-12sk are considered outliers in the SN Ibn subclass based on photometric evolution and host galaxy properties, respectively, and both showed H$\alpha$ as well.
 In Fig.~\ref{fig:12sk_comparison} we show early spectra of SN\,2011hw and PS1-12sk compared to spectra of SN\,2020bqj at similar epochs, as well as the prototypical Type Ibn SN\,2006jc \citep{foley2007}.
 Phases are relative to estimated explosion epochs.
 As with SN\,2011hw (Sect.~\ref{sec:photom_plateau}), the explosion epochs of SN\,2006jc and PS1-12sk are poorly constrained.
 For PS1-12sk we adopt the estimated explosion epoch of MJD = 55992$\pm$5 from \citet{hosseinzadeh2017}, and for SN\,2006jc we adopt as explosion epoch MJD = 54004, halfway between last non-detection and the estimated peak epoch of MJD = 54008 from \citet{hosseinzadeh2017}.

 At $\sim$22 days past explosion, SN\,2020bqj, SN\,2011hw and PS1-12sk all show very similar features across the spectrum, featuring prominent intermediate-width C\,{\sc ii} and H$\alpha$ in addition to the canonical He lines.
 As with SN\,2020bqj, the C\,{\sc ii} emission lines fade away with time, although at different rates.
 A spectrum obtained of PS1-12sk at +26 days showed C\,{\sc ii} $\lambda$7231--7236 as an absorption feature instead \citep{sanders2013}, while the same feature was weak but still observed at $\sim$+45 days in both SN\,2020bqj and SN\,2011hw, see Fig.~\ref{fig:line_identification}.
 No carbon lines were ever reported for SN\,2006jc. \citet{sanders2013} attributed the initial presence and fast decline of C\,{\sc ii} to an effective temperature dependence, as is observed in Type Ia SNe \citep{parrent2011}.
+Such a temperature decrease is seemingly in conflict with the lack of color evolution of SN\,2020bqj (Fig.~\ref{fig:lightcurve}).
+This may suggest that the lack of color evolution is a result of (ongoing) CSM interaction features dominating the SN spectrum, such as the pseudo-continuum due to Fe lines in $g$-band.
 The only Balmer line detected in SN\,2006jc was a weak H$\alpha$ emission line that increased slightly in line strength throughout its evolution \citep{foley2007}.
 SN\,2020bqj, SN\,2011hw and PS1-12sk also all show H$\alpha$ increasing with time \citep{smith2012,sanders2013}, but the line is much more prominent in SN\,2020bqj and SN\,2011hw, particular at late epochs, see Fig.~\ref{fig:line_identification}.
-As a consequence, this motivated \citet{smith2012} to classify SN\,2011hw as a transitional Type IIn/Ibn SN.

 Finally, studying the evolution of the different velocity components in the emission lines of interacting SNe provides a method to constrain the properties of the CSM and origin of the line-emitting regions.
 Intermediate-width ($\sim$few$\times10^3$ km s$^{-1}$) and broad (up to $\sim10^4$ km s$^{-1}$) emission lines in SNe Ibn are thought to originate from either the shock front between SN ejecta and CSM, or from the freely expanding SN ejecta, respectively \citep{pastorello2016}.